top of page

 mon, to sun me buns

-To hammer out a new viable c/o policy, future managers and/or staff of future stewards need only go on a fact-finding tour to various regional c/o spring resorts, experiencing and witnessing firsthand their integrated c/o scenes and spa layouts to get inspired to come up with doable brainstorms for Stewart's...
+To hammer out a new, viable c/o policy that most fully optimizes visitors' spa benefit, future managers and/or staff of future stewards need only go on a fact-finding tour to various regional c/o spring resorts and experience and witness firsthand their integrated c/o scenes and spa layouts to get inspired to hammer out the most doable policy for Stewart's...

-...picking the brains of management to discover how they work to keep the high-octane energies public nudity can release on the more chill, respectable side; how they balance the c/o policy with concerns of visiting families.
-(Southern Oregon's Jackson Hot Springs, for instance, allows c/o only after nightfall, for adults only, the rest of the time requiring minimal cover-up, thus accommodating both families, everyday mineral spring goers and freebody enthusiasts who in daytime visits have resigned selves to the restriction and getting tan lines.)
+...perhaps picking the brains of management to discover how they work to keep the high-octane energies that public nudity can release on the more chill, respectable side; how they balance the c/o policy with concerns of visiting families.
+Southern Oregon's Jackson Hot Springs, for instance, allows c/o only after nightfall and for adults only, the rest of the time requiring at least minimal cover-up, thereby accommodating both families, everyday mineral spring goers, and freebody enthusiasts who in their daytime visits have resigned selves to the restriction and getting tan lines.

 Part 11